 For the Navajo Fry Bread: Mix the dry ingredients in a large bowl.
 Heat the milk and water together. once hot, slowly add in the hot liquid a little at a time, mixing with fingers until it forms a ball that pulls away from sides of the bowl.

 Add more flour or water as needed to form a dough that is not too sticky.
 Cover and let the dough rest for 10 minutes.
-Pour 1/2-1 inch oil in a large skillet.
+Pour 1 inch of oil in a large skillet.
 Set a thermometer on the edge of the skillet and heat to 375 degrees F.

-Meanwhile, pinch off golf ball sized pieces of dough.
-Flatten the balls and gentle stretch out the edges while turning to form a 5-6 inch disks, 1/4-inch thick.
+Meanwhile, cut the dough into 10 equal pieces.
+Flatten the balls and gentle stretch out the edges while turning to form a 6-7 inch disks.
+The thinner the better.
 (You could also roll them out on a lightly floured board, but pulling the dough is more fun.)
 Roll them out all at once, so they have a little time to rest before they go in the fry.
 Restretch them right before placing in the oil if needed.

-Make a small hole in the middle of each disk, so the dough doesn't balloon up.
+Make a tiny hole in the middle of each disk, so the dough doesn't balloon up as it fries.
 Lay them out in a single layer so they don't stick together.

-Gently lay dough disks in the hot oil pressing down with tongs so the oil goes over the top of the dough.
-Fry until golden brown around edges, then turn over and cook until the color matches.
-This only takes a few seconds.
+Gently lay one dough disk in the hot oil pressing down with tongs so the oil goes over the top of the dough.
+Fry until golden brown around edges, then turn over and cook until the color matches, usually 20-30 seconds per side.
 Place on paper towels to drain.
 Repeat until all the dough disks are cooked. *For lighter more flexible fry bread fry quickly, but if you want them crunchy, fry a little longer per side to golden-brown.